jasobih/FrImmich/README.md

 - You want to easily import already named faces from Immich into Frigate.

 **`Frimmich` does NOT use Double Take.** This design moves away from external face recognition services like Double Take, focusing on Frigate's integrated capabilities.

+## Complementary Tools: Frigate+ for Enhanced Accuracy

+While `Frimmich` handles the crucial task of populating Frigate's known faces database with high-quality, named images from your Immich library, **Frigate+** can further enhance the overall accuracy of your facial recognition system.

+Frigate+ is a paid service that offers custom model training, allowing Frigate to become even better at detecting and recognizing faces (and other objects) in your specific camera environments.
+By improving Frigate's core detection capabilities, Frigate+ indirectly benefits `Frimmich`'s purpose:

+-   **Improved Face Detection:** A more accurate Frigate (thanks to Frigate+) will provide better initial face crops, leading to more reliable recognition.
+-   **Enhanced Recognition Performance:** When Frigate's underlying models are more finely tuned, the faces trained by `Frimmich` will be recognized with higher confidence and fewer false positives.

+In essence, `Frimmich` ensures Frigate *knows who people are* based on your Immich data, while Frigate+ helps Frigate *see and understand faces better* in your unique setup.
+Together, they provide a powerful and accurate facial recognition solution for your self-hosted NVR.

 ## Features